CrashCortez/vitadock-vlc/README.md

 ```
 To Close the "stream" press the S key on your keyboard.

-or command line
+or via command line
 ```
 killall vlc
 ```

 4 - Reboot

 5 - Setup your pi as a BT Reciver and send the vits's sound to your tv via hdmi.

 If using a BT dongle add dtoverlay=pi3-disable-bt to your /boot/config.txt.
+once again use putty or terminal on the raspberry pi
 ```
 sudo nano /boot/config.txt
 ```